nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

       name: mgmt-access-token-configsync
 ```

-If need credentials to access repository your repository then
+If you need credentials to access your repository then
-copy the token name from previous section and provide it in
+copy the token name from the previous section and provide it in
-`./rootsync/rootsync.yaml`
+`./rootsync/rootsync.yaml`:

 ```yaml
 spec: